 The U.S. Army Corps of Engineers manages Lake Okeechobee water levels with the goal of balancing flood control, public safety, navigation, water supply and ecological health.
 The Corps bases operational decisions – whether to retain or release water in the 730-square-mile lake – on its regulation schedule and the best available science and data provided by its staff and a variety of partners, including the South Florida Water Management District.
 Rehabilitation of the 75-year-old Herbert Hoover Dike is a Corps top safety priority.
-The Corps' Jacksonville District is near completion on rehabilitating the dike's most vulnerable area, a 22-mile section between Port Mayaca and Belle Glade.
+In spring 2013, the Corps' Jacksonville District completed construction of a cutoff wall in the dike's most vulnerable area, a 22-mile section between Port Mayaca and Belle Glade.
 Work is also under way to replace or remove a series of culverts installed around the lake.

 The U.S. Army Corps of Engineers may need to decrease the probability of the water level rising to an elevation that could threaten the stability of the Herbert Hoover Dike.
 The lake's water level can rise up to six times faster than water can be discharged.
 The Corps strives to maintain Lake Okeechobee's water level between 12.5 feet and 15.5 feet NGVD.
 By initially prescribing low-volume releases, the regulation schedule reduces the frequency of larger releases that have greater impact on receiving water bodies.
 However, if inflows and levels continue to increase, larger releases are required.
 The Corps continuously monitors the effects of direct rainfall and any releases on the primary waterways and the receiving estuaries.
 The Corps confers with its partner agencies and stakeholders to modify releases to help minimize impacts to waterway communities and coastal waters.

 To assist the U.S. Army Corps of Engineers in furthering lake management goals, the South Florida Water Management District continues to provide unique scientific expertise and data for assessing the ecological health of Lake Okeechobee and the St. Lucie and Caloosahatchee estuaries and their surrounding ecosystems.